Sam-Max/rcmltb/README.md

 - Select files from Torrent before downloading
 - Get restricted messages from private channels.
 - Upload files to supergroup/channel.
-- Clone Google Drive files/folders from link to cloud using gclone
+- Clone Google Drive files/folders from link
 - Thumbnail support
 - Set upload as document or as media
 - Update bot at startup and with restart command using UPSTREAM_REPO